 Snacks & Sundries.
 When hunger strikes, you won’t have to travel far to quiet those tummy rumblings.
 The poolside Sopris Café serves up a menu that caters to the entire family.
 If the springs’ spa-like vibe has you craving healthy options, you’ll find crisp salads, light wraps and energy-boosting smoothies, while kiddos can revel in fun vacation treats like pizzas, ice cream and hot cocoa.
 And the poolside Sand Bar has an assortment of alcoholic beverages and concessions, so you can soak in rejuvenating waters with a cold beer or glass of wine in hand.

 Hikes to Hanging Lake.
 Hiking and hot springs soaks go together like green chilies and huevos rancheros.
 And you’re in luck because Hanging Lake — a National Natural Landmark — is a short drive (and hike) from Iron Mountain Hot Springs.
-Book your permit and catch the shuttle to the trailhead, where a steep and rocky 1.2-mile hike will lead you to waterfalls gently tickling Hanging Lake’s vibrant blue-green surface.
+Book your permit and head to the trailhead, where a steep and rocky 1.2-mile hike will lead you to waterfalls gently tickling Hanging Lake’s vibrant blue-green surface.
 The lake — with shores formed when limestone was deposited by some of the area’s many springs — is a geological marvel, made all the better by its striking cyan waters, surrounding natural hanging plant gardens and cliffside location.
 While you can’t swim in the lake, the sight is well worth the hike, especially when you know you’ll be returning to Iron Mountain Hot Springs’ many soothing pools.